AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 >
 >For automated flow, users need permissions related to the **[!UICONTROL Translation Service]** capability.
 [Learn more on permissions](../administration/permissions.md)

->[!AVAILABILITY]
->
-> The automated flow is temporarily unavailable for users in the EMEA region.

 Using the automated flow, you can simply select your target language and language provider.
 Your content is then directly sent to translation, ready for a final review upon completion.

 Follow these steps to create multilingual content using automated translation: